KSP-KOS/KOS/doc/source/structures/misc/loaddistance.rst

     :access: Get/Set
     :type: :struct:`Scalar` (m)

-    Get or set the pack distance.
+    Get or set the pack distance in meters.
 When another vessel is getting farther away from you, because you are moving away from it or it is moving away from you, when that vessel becomes this distance *or greater* from the active vessel, it will transition from being *unpacked* to